The Banded Goose brew pub in downtown Kingsville has a lot of things going for it: good location, good service and great beer.

 In his interview with Loop, Cunningham made it clear he wants to open his own Irish pub in Kingsville ten to 15 years down the road.
 “I had to be honest; that’s always been the plan,” he said.

 The Banded Goose brewery has set up a patio on Main Street for Open Streets, but it also has extensive patio space at the rear of the building.

-Correction: George Bernard Shaw was Irish not English.
+Correction: An earlier version of this story described George Bernard Shaw as English.
+He was Irish.
 So it appears he knew what he was talking about when he said the Irish were all a bit mad.
 Apologies to my Irish pals.